 - Post-processing using Adobe Lightroom and Photoshop

-In addition, we set aside time to review and give an honest, thorough critique of your work: what works, what doesn't and with real-time adjustments (if necessary) to illustrate our comments.
+In addition, we set aside time to review and give you honest, thorough feedback of your work: what works, what doesn't and with real-time adjustments (if necessary) to illustrate our comments.
 Digital technology allows us to review daily work but we do encourage you to bring samples from your existing body of work.
-Our goal is to critique six to eight images per participant.
+Our goal is to give feedback on at least six images per participant.
 In addition to classroom instruction, we provide one-on-one instruction in the field and perform demonstrations on classroom topics.

 SCHEDULE AND NUMBER OF PARTICIPANTS